mohanpillimitla/enigma/readme.md

 we can also dump data to json using

-python manage.py dumpdata --format json --indent 2 > filename(ubuntu)
+python manage.py dumpdata appname.model --format json --indent 2 > filename(ubuntu)